 Contractual maternity leave: Those absent on contractual maternity leave returning to work between 10 June and 30 October 2020 seemed to be in a different position under the earlier phase of the furlough scheme.
 Although they were returning from leave they were treated as any other employee furloughed for the first time and could be too late for the flexible furlough scheme in operation between June and October.

 Notice to end maternity leave

-After 1 November 2020 government guidance implies that employees returning from maternity leave must give the statutory eight weeks' notice to end maternity leave early in order to be furloughed and obtain furlough pay instead.
+Current government guidance implies that employees returning from maternity leave must give the statutory eight weeks' notice to end maternity leave early in order to be furloughed and obtain furlough pay instead.
 The guidance does not confirm if the employee and employer can agree to shorten that eight-week period.
 Previously under the first phases of the furlough scheme, employers and employees could agree to shorten the notice period, but the latest wording of the guidance suggests that they can’t.

 Employers should bear in mind that there is room for legal debate.
 Whilst the government guidance says eight weeks’ notice is required, normally women only have to give eight weeks’ notice to return to work early if the employer met all their requirements.
 This includes informing the employee in writing of the date that the 52-week maternity leave period would normally end.
 This notice should have been within 28 days of the date of notification of maternity leave or within 28 days of when the maternity leave started.
 Many employers omit to give notice of the end of maternity leave.
 If the employer did not give written notification of the end of maternity leave, the employee may be able to return to work earlier with a notice period of less than eight weeks.